Sofia-Guo-Fu/Financial-Computing-6883-Sofia-Guo-Personal-Repo/Final Exam Review/README.md

 A quick review of Financial Computing class

+This folder "Final Exam Review" is a quick walk through of professor Song Tang's topics in the Financial Computing class of Spring 2023 semester.

+I summarized 8 different versions of Option Pricing methods seen in his PPT:
 ------------------------------------------------------------------------------------------------------------------------------------------
 * Version 1 is the simplest version of European call option pricing.
 * Version 2 added "function pointers" to compute different payoff functions